Lead Wildland Firefighter Job

 You will be evaluated for this job based on how well you meet the qualifications above.

-All applicants who submit a complete and legible application by the closing date of this vacancy announcement {or cut-off} will have their qualifications reviewed to determine if they possess the following knowledge, skills and abilities required to successfully perform the work of this position.
+All applicants who submit a complete and legible application by the closing date of this vacancy announcement will have their qualifications reviewed to determine if they possess the following knowledge, skills and abilities required to successfully perform the work of this position.

 Your qualifications will be evaluated on the following competencies (knowledge, skills, abilities and other characteristics):